undg/go-prapi/README.md

 API is very unstable and still very incomplete.

-Check `Request` struct `wsEndpoint.go` to figure out how it works.
-For now I'm not generating jsonschema.
+Check `json.go` to figure out request and response JSON.
+No jsonschema for now.